drevops/vortex/.drevops/docs/content/introduction/faqs.md

 Yes, but you would need to update some of the deployment scripts to match your hosting provider.

+We are in the process of adding support for popular hosting providers.

 ## What about BLT?

 BLT uses a different approach to building Drupal projects, where your project